byuflowlab/vawt-wake-model/README.md

 ## Currently Operational for Velocity Calculations Only
-Blade force and power calculations soon to come
+-----Blade force and power calculations soon to come-----

 # VAWT Wake Model